Ammar Abadah Nasser al-Wa'eli: Militant activities

 On 10 February 2002, the Federal Bureau of Investigation (FBI) issued an alert warning of an imminent potential terrorist against the United States or its oversea interests.
 Wa'eli was included among 17 listed individuals suspected to be involved in an al-Qaeda cell led by Fawaz al-Rubaiee, and was subsequently placed on the organization's "Seeking Information" list.

 As a member of al-Qaeda in Yemen (AQY), Wa'eli was accused of being involved a 2007 bombing at the Queen of Sheba temple in Marib Governorate which killed eight Spanish tourists and two Yemenis.
 He along with fellow militant Hamza al-Dhayani were allegedly tasked with recruiting the suicide bomber for the attack under the orders of their commander, Hamza al-Quaiti.
 Wa'eli was suspected to have also taken part in the June 2009 kidnapping of a German family and a British national.

 Prior to 2011, Wa'eli, as a member of AQY's successor group al-Qaeda in the Arabian Peninsula (AQAP), had been recognized as the group's sole artillery expert, though the effectiveness of his skills could not be greatly utilized as the group had in its possession only one B-10 recoilless rifle in that time period.
 Regardless, he managed to "transferred his expertise to others" within the group by the time of his death.
 Wa'eli also served the role of "an important arms dealer" for the group.
 The Yemen Times reported that the Yemeni government claimed he was involved in the sale of weapons and ammunition to the Houthis to provide funding for AQAP.

-On 15 January 2010, the Yemeni government claimed that it had killed six AQAP leaders in a airstrike on two vehicles, including Wa'eli, though this was later proved to be false.
+On 15 January 2010, the Yemeni government claimed that it had killed six AQAP leaders in an airstrike on two vehicles, including Wa'eli, though this was later proved to be false.
 In September 2010, it was announced that he along with other militants involved would be tried in absentia for their roles in the Marib bombing.
 On 3 March 2011, a Yemeni judge sentenced Wa'eli to 15 years of imprisonment for the bombing.